 The Many Colors of Iron Oxides

-The many colors of iron oxide have given cosmetic products their wide range of palette and color selection.
-According to the list of FDA-approved cosmetic pigments, iron oxides are famous as Pigment Black 11, Pigment Brown 6, Pigment Brown 7 and Pigment Red 101.
-Being the primary inorganic makeup coloring ingredient, iron oxides are both used in its natural and synthetic state.
-But to optimize the benefits and aesthetic glow that it brings, natural forms of iron oxides are now more popularly used among mineral makeup, offering safe and unique color collections that can perfect any possible look that makeup can create.
+Iron oxides many colors have given cosmetic products their wide range of palette and color selection.
+According to the list of FDA-approved cosmetic pigments, iron oxide's are famous as Pigment Black 11, Pigment Brown 6, Pigment Brown 7 and Pigment Red 101.
+Being the primary inorganic makeup coloring ingredient, these oxides are both used in its natural and synthetic state.
+But to optimize the benefits and aesthetic glow that it brings, natural forms of these oxides are now more popularly used among mineral makeup, offering safe and unique color collections that can perfect any possible look that makeup can create.
 It even gives mineral makeup the ability to complete a flawless look while bringing in significant benefits to the skin.
-Hypoallergenic and FDA approved grade of iron oxides is used in manufacturing mineral makeup, making them safe for use on sensitive skin types.
+Hypoallergenic and FDA approved grade of these oxides is used in manufacturing mineral makeup, making them safe for use on sensitive skin types.

-Although iron oxides can be produced synthetically, mineral makeup is using it in its natural form.
-As an ingredient, there are 16 other known types of iron oxides.
+Although these oxides can be produced synthetically, mineral makeup is using it in its natural form.
+As an ingredient, there are 16 other known types of iron oxide's.
 The list includes Wustite (FeO), Hematite (ferric oxide), colcothar, magnetite (ferrous ferric oxide), loadstone, Ferrihydrite, Goethite, Akaganeite, Lepidocrocite, Feroxyhyte, bernalite, schwertmannite, limonite, and iron stone (tiger iron).
-Other stones that were found to contain iron oxide include feldspar, olivine, pyroxene, pyrrhotite.
+Other stones include heliotrope (bloodstone), feldspar, olivine, pyroxene, pyrrhotite.
 Pure iron comes from meteorites: chodrites, anchondrites, shergottites, nakhites and chassigny.
-Mineral makeup also favors the use of iron oxides that are sourced from healing stones such as tigers-eye, hematite, marascite (iron sulfide), Bloodstone (also known As Heliotrope), red jasper, ocean jasper, carnelian, epidote, peridot, green tourmaline, colored obsidians , amethyst, rhodonite, tangerine aura quartz crystal, tangerine quartz and champagne aura quartz, red aventurine.
+Mineral makeup also favors the use of these oxides that are sourced from healing stones such as tigers-eye, hematite, marascite (iron sulfide), red jasper, ocean jasper, carnelian, epidote, peridot, green tourmaline, colored obsidians , amethyst, rhodonite, tangerine aura quartz crystal, tangerine quartz and champagne aura quartz, red aventurine.
 Alexandrite and chrysolite come from the gem mineral chrysoberyl which is an aluminate of beryllium; they were also found to be excellent sources of iron oxide.
 Another iron containing healing stone is serpentine and moss agate.
+All have crystal meanings.

 • Yellow iron oxide, FeO(OH) is also known as Ferric Oxide Hydrate